wrandelshofer/UuidNCName/README.md

 ML.

-This is an implementation of the draft specification ["Compact UUIDs for Constrained Grammars"][UUID-NCName-specification]
+This is an implementation of the draft specification ["Compact UUIDs for Constrained Grammars"][UUID-NCName-specification].

 This implementation supports 3 additional "lexical" formats.
-The "lexical" formats have the same lexicographic order like the "canonical" UUID format (when the Unicode character set and the same UUID version is used).
+The "lexical" formats have the same lexicographic order like the "canonical" UUID format for the first 64 bits of an `UUID`, when the Unicode character set and the same UUID version is used.
 This is useful for ids that use the [UUIDv6][UUIDv6-specification] or [UUIDv7][UUIDv7-specification] format.

 The supported formats are: